 Similarly, JP Morgan predicts Metaverse could be a one trillion dollar economy.

 Let us try to take an educated guess at Bitcoin.
 Considering its positioning as digital Gold, it should ideally match the market cap of Gold in the upcoming years.
 The current market cap of Gold is approximately $8T.
 If BTC matches that, with a 21M cap, each piece could be priced at 400K.
 That is an upside of 200x from the current price.

-What I am trying to say is that if you believe in it, hold back.
+I am trying to say that if you believe in it, hold back.
 Early adopters are always rewarded exponentially.
-You can too become an early adopter by investing in crypto via Mudrex.
+You, too, can become an early adopter by investing in crypto via Mudrex.

 1. Which cryptocurrency has the best future?

 Although predicting the exact future might be extremely difficult for anyone, the network effects, and community around Bitcoin and Ethereum are great.
 This is why these two blue-chip cryptos are likely to dominate the industry.

 Bitcoin, by far, has the strongest support from the community.
 For any new entrant in the market, it would take significant time to achieve that status.
 However, some enthusiasts would argue that Ethereum might overtake Bitcoin in market cap.
 This is often referred to as ‘flippening.’